rich-iannone/posts/wes-works/index.md

 himself as working harder and having more fun building than he has had in years, and the evidence for that claim is clearly visible in his public repositories.
 The pace of commits, releases, and new project announcements has been something to behold.
-Let us look at what he has actually shipped.
+Let’s take a closer look at what he has actually shipped…

 ### roborev: Continuous Code Review for Agents